-The trail is quite rocky as it gains altitude beyond Trailside Meadows (8km / 5 miles), and there’s now a few remnant patches of snow and ice.
+The Mount Whitney trail is quite rocky as it gains altitude beyond Trailside Meadows (8km / 5 miles), and there’s now a few remnant patches of snow and ice.

 There’s a few other hikers on making their way up the barren trail – so far I’ve encountered almost no other hikers.

-A little further is Consultation Lake, one of the camping sites you can use if doing the hike over multiple days.
+A little further is Consultation Lake, one of the camping sites on Mount Whitney you can use if doing the hike over multiple days.